aruskin/code4lib-2022/speaker_notes.md

 ## Wikibase: Chinatown Collections Survey

 ### Background and goals
 In the spring of 2021, the BRC met with community organizations around Boston’s Chinatown, asking about what sort of digital history projects would be useful to them.
 It turned out that lots of oral histories and other projects were already happening in that community and they didn’t need Northeastern’s help in facilitating those.
-What we could help with was creating a directory of all those projects.
+What we could help with was creating a directory of all those projects, to serve as a launching point for neighborhood research.

-So, in collaboration with the Boston Public Library, we sent out a survey (with versions in English and simplified and traditional Chinese) to people and organizations around Boston asking them to tell us about any materials they have related to Boston’s Chinatown.
+### Boston Chinatown Collections Survey

-The eventual goal is then to structure and translate the free-text responses from that survey more to create a searchable and browsable multilingual directory of collections.
+So as a first step, the BRC team worked to develop a survey to find out about what sort of materials various people and organizations around Boston may have relating to Chinatown.
+The eventual goal is then to structure and translate the free-text responses from that survey to create a searchable and browsable multilingual directory of collections.

+We reviewed the survey with our community partners, had it translated into simplified and traditional Chinese,[^6] and publicized it via blog posts on the Boston Public Library and Boston Research Center websites (maybe elsewhere too--reaching out to individuals and orgs?).
+The initial responses were gathered into a spreadsheet.
+We then reinvited non-respondents to take the survey, updated our community partners on what we'd received so far, and republicized the survey via the community partners.

+You can see screenshots of the English-language survey here; note that it's all free-text entry.
+Some respondents, such as the representative for the Chinese Historical Society of New England (CHSNE), mentioned multiple collections in their responses.

+### Data models and controlled vocabularies

+The next step was to figure out the key entities, fields, and relationships we want to capture and present, based on the results of the Chinatown Collections Survey and our understanding of potential user needs.
+For this initial version, we decided that the collections and the organizations and people linked to them were the most important entities to represent.

+Collections are defined pretty broadly here--many of these are archival collections held at universities, but we are also including Wordpress blogs, art installations, personal collections, etc. Archival "collections" may be entire fonds, series, or files with specific relevance to Boston's Chinatown, as well as fonds, series, or files that happen to include materials related to Boston's Chinatown.
+So we wanted the collections data model to be general enough to cover all of those, but still be in line with how, for example, archival collections are described elsewhere.

+For organizations and people, there are already so many existing models and ontologies to draw from that there's really no need to reinvent the wheel.
+Some things we're mindful of, however:
+- For community organizations that might not have a huge online presence, it probably is our role to become a reliable source of information and to preserve the history of the organization.
+- Not all of the people linked to collections (e.g., as donors or maintainers) are public figures, so we need to be careful about how much information about them we gather and store

+Part of this process also involved identifying any controlled vocabularies that we would need to select from existing sources or develop ourselves.
+And this was all iterative; we started modeling with the intention of modifying/refining our models as user needs become clearer and we assess difficulty of coding responses.
+In coming up with our data models and controlled vocabularies, we also looked at similar projects, such as [COURAGE](http://cultural-opposition.eu/), which is a database of collections in Europe dealing with cultural opposition in the former socialist countries, and consulted with Northeastern's archivists (asking if data models seem reasonable based on their expertise).

+### Coding survey responses

+BRC staff parsed and coded the initial survey responses according to these data models, following up with respondents to get additional information about their collections where necessary.

+We used an Airtable base for this process.
+This serves as a staging area before the data can be uploaded into the final database.

+Once the coding process was completed in English, we hired a translator to translate the relevant text into simplified Chinese.

+### Choosing to use Wikibase

-### Database needs
+#### Database needs

 This is not very much data, but there are a few specific needs that mean we probably want to go beyond spreadsheets in handling it.

 The ultimate interface will need to be multilingual, so that means we want to be able to store field names and values in English and Chinese in the database.